autobottest/igs-repo-one/typotest.md

-What is the best uused tool for AI development?
+What is the best used tool for AI development?

-Autoreview should catch the typoo.
+Autoreview should catch the typo.

+I'll fix the original typos but creatte mmore typoss to test autoreview bot.